ReeceSmith14/Personal-Portfolio-Website/README.md

 #### Typography

-- The navigation bar, about section heading and  project titles all used the display font "Barriecito".
+- The navigation bar, about section heading and  project heading all used the display font "Barriecito".
 As these are the only times this font is being used it will stand out from all other text.
 - Vast majority of text was written in the sans-serif font "Open Sans".
 This is a simple clean font that is easy to read.

 #### Icons